Blog Posts in July 2016

 My friend Jeremy Stretch wrote an IPAM+DCIM tool for Digital Ocean and open-sourced it.
 As the tool was designed by networking engineers to manage data center networks (more in Jeremy’s blog post), it might be a better fit than other tools out there.
 In any case, check it out and let me know how it works.

-This blog post was written almost two years ago (and sat half-forgotten in a Word file somewhere in my Dropbox), but as it seems not much has changed in the meantime, it’s time to publish it anyway.
+This blog post was written in 2014 (and sat half-forgotten in a Word file somewhere in my Dropbox), but as it seems not much has changed in the meantime, it’s time to publish it anyway.

 Few years ago a bunch of engineers agreed that the customers need a comprehensive “IPv6 Buyer’s Guide” and thus RIPE-554 was born.
 There are also IPv6 certification labs, US Government IPv6 profile and other initiatives.
 The common problem: all these things are complex.